Egypt Vacation: Itinerary Ideas for 8 Days

-In July 2017 my husband and I set out on our Egypt vacation with Travel Talk Tours.
-We also added time in the Sinai Peninsula and Jordan as an optional extension afterwards too.
+My husband and I set out on our vacation using this Egypt itinerary.
+We went with the company Travel Talk, and also added time in the Sinai Peninsula and Jordan afterwards too.

-This post details my Egypt vacation experience with this company, and also provides ideas on things to do, see, and what to expect!
+This post details my Egypt vacation experience with this company, and also provides ideas on a good Egypt itinerary full of what to do, see, and what to expect!

-Before our tour officially started, my husband and I arrived to Cairo, Egypt 2 days early.
-We wanted to make sure we had enough time at the Pyramids since we felt the tour itinerary didn’t provide enough.
+Before our Egypt itinerary and tour officially started, my husband and I arrived to Cairo two days early.
+We wanted to have enough time at the Pyramids since we felt the tour itinerary didn’t provide enough.
 We stayed at Pyramids View Inn, and had a wonderful experience!
 Egypt vacation

 Breakfast on the rooftop, while staring directly into the eyes of the Sphinx, is easily one of my most memorable travel moments!
-The location was perfect, and the staff were incredibly kind.
-I arrived alone at night into the Cairo airport, and as a solo female traveler I felt very safe and well taken care of before my husband arrived.
+I arrived alone at night into the Cairo airport, and as a solo female traveler I felt very safe and taken care of before my husband arrived.

-The first day we had in Cairo, we went to the pyramids on our own.
+On our first day in Cairo, we went to the pyramids on our own.
 Hardly anyone else was there (it was the last day of Ramadan), and we explored the entire complex on foot.
 We rejected the numerous horse and donkey ride requests as the animals didn’t look well cared for, but we did pose on some camels!

 While we did have to fight off constant nagging from local vendors, it wasn’t anything too terrible.
 Just be prepared to say “no” (l’a shokran) over and over.
-Be assertive, and they won’t get too far with you.
+Be assertive, and they won’t get too far.
 Will they ever stop hassling you though?
 Probably not.

 Day 1: CAIRO (Saqqara & Giza)

-While there, we were able to enter a few of the tombs, and it was honestly SO amazing.
+While there, we could enter a few of the tombs, and it was honestly SO amazing.
 We had a close-up view of the hieroglyphics on the walls, and some even have original color.
 Photography is not technically allowed, but if you give the guards a small tip, it suddenly is!
 Egypt vacations.

 Leaving Saqqara, we headed towards the Great Pyramids of Giza.
 On the drive, I was equal parts amazed and appalled at the amount of litter in the city of Cairo.
 It seems to be a huge issue, and most streets had mounds of trash piled up in the center.
-As a visitor to Egypt, be conscious of this and do your best not to contribute to this problem.
+As a visitor, be conscious of this and do not contribute to the problem.

-Our group was instructed to stay very close together.
+Our group was told to stay very close together.
 As young foreigners, (and many in our group being young, blonde girls with shorts on) we were followed and photographed by the locals like no other!
-It was like entering a mob, and we were celebrities.
 We barely saw or enjoyed the pyramids from up close sadly.
-Every kid was trying to take selfies with us, and groups were just following us around.
-See my video below:
+Every kid was trying to take selfies with us, and groups of men were just following us around.
+See my video:

 Lunch at a tourist restaurant with a set menu was next.
 The food was average, but that seems to be the case for tourist places.
 Next up we stopping by a local perfume shop.
 This would have been fine, except we had to stay for 1.5 hours, which is longer than we were at the Pyramids!
 The demonstration by the owner was interesting, but I was annoyed at how long we were there.